PF

 Instructions

-1. 1In a large bowl, whisk together the mashed banana, peanut butter, and eggs until smooth.
-Whisk in the vanilla and maple syrup.
+1. 1Mash the banana in a large bowl, then whisk in the peanut butter and eggs until smooth.
+Whisk in the vanilla extract and maple syrup until fully combined.

-2. 2Sprinkle the baking soda, cinnamon, protein powder, flaxseed, and chia seeds over the top.
-Stir to combine.
+2. 2Sprinkle the baking soda, cinnamon, vanilla whey protein powder, ground flaxseed, and chia seeds over the wet ingredients.
+Stir until no dry streaks remain.

 Nutrition — Per Serving